 Over the years, BCAPI has attracted a large number of professionals, businesses, community organizations and individuals who volunteer their time and expertise to initiatives that are reducing poverty in the city.
-In fact, more than a decade of concentrated community effort has reaped many successes.
-The poverty level in the City of Saint John has dropped from 27% to 20.8% and child poverty has been reduced from 35% to 28.3%.
-These levels are still higher than provincial and national levels so this good work must continue.
+In fact, more than 20 years of concentrated community effort has reaped many successes.
+The overall poverty level in the City of Saint John has dropped from 20% to 13%.
+However, the child poverty rate has remained stubbornly high at 30%, a signal of generational poverty and our need to focus on breaking the cycle and helping every child succeed.

 In its primary role, BCAPI is a catalyst for change, leveraging the skills, resources and influence of it members and partners to help change the outcomes for those living in a cycle of poverty.